MiczFlor/RPi-Jukebox-RFID/docs/sphinx/featurelist.rst

     * Needs to be cancelable

 * |[X]| Publish mechanism of timer status
-* |[X]| Change multitimer function call interface such that Endless timer etc do not pass the `iteration` kwarg
+* |[X]| Change multitimer function call interface such that endless timer etc wont pass the `iteration` kwarg
 * |[ ]| Make timer settings persistent
 * |[ ]| Idle timer

-    * This needs clearer specification: Idle is when no music is playing and no user interaction si taking place
+    * This needs clearer specification: Idle is when no music is playing and no user interaction is taking place
     * i.e. needs information from RPC AND from player status.
 Let's do this when we see a little clearer about Spotify